yinonbaron/biomass_distribution/README.md

 * **[`MAREDAT_consistency_check/`](./MAREDAT_consistency_check)|** Consistency checks for estimates based on the MARine Ecosystem DATa (MEREDATA)

 * **[`statistics_helper/`](./statistics_helper)|** Helper functions for generating our best estimates as well as uncertainty projections

+Each directory contain Jupyter notebooks detailing the analysis leading to our estimates.
+To make our analysis accessible, we provide the notebooks in three file formats: `.ipynb` files, `.html` files and `.py` files.